Discover the story of the UK's largest landscape scale restoration project.

 - 3 nights accommodation in an en-suite room

 - All excursions

 - Travel to/from the retreat

 - Alcoholic drinks (wine is served with dinner)

 By train/bus: public transport is generally reliable and we can offer free transfers to/from Kingussie (7 miles).

 By car: Cars can be safely parked.
 Directions will be sent as Satnav is not always reliable.
 Our postcode is PH21 1NX.

-By air: Our nearest airport is Inverness (45 miles) and we can offer transfers at £40 each way, which can be shared if other members of the group are travelling by air.
+By air: Our nearest airport is Inverness (45 miles) and we can offer free transfers.
 We collect at 4pm on arrival day.